Liability protection from from frivolous COVID-19 lawsuits highlight accomplishments for small business

 The 2019 Legislature introduced a bill to mandate paid leave on any company with 25 or more employees.
 NFIB, working with the business community, exempted businesses with 50 or fewer employees from having to provide paid leave to their workers.
 Also exempted were temporary and seasonal workers.

-Exempted Many Small Businesses from Minimum Wage Increase
+Many Small Businesses Exempt from Minimum Wage Increase